apache/flink/docs/content/docs/dev/table/data_stream_api.md

 {{< hint info >}}
 Since batch processing can be considered as *a special case of stream processing*, we recommend implementing a streaming pipeline first as it is the most general implementation for both bounded and unbounded data.

+In theory, a streaming pipeline can execute all operators.
+However, in practice, some operations might not make much sense as they would lead to ever-growing state and are therefore not supported.
+A global sort would be an example that is only available in batch mode.
+Simply put: it should be possible to run a working streaming pipeline in batch and but not necessarily vice versa.
 {{< /hint >}}

 The following example shows how to play around with batch mode using the [DataGen table source]({{< ref "docs/connectors/table/datagen" >}}).
-Many sources offer options that implicitly make the connector bounded, for example, by defining an terminating offset or timestamp.
+Many sources offer options that implicitly make the connector bounded, for example, by defining a terminating offset or timestamp.
 In our example, we limit the number of rows with the `number-of-rows` option.

 {{< tabs "3f5f5d4e-cd03-48d1-9309-917a6cf55aaa" >}}
 {{< tab "Java" >}}